HongyuYann/SymmCompletion/README.md

 # Introduction
 This repository is the code for SymmCompletion: High-Fidelity and High-Consistency Point Cloud Completion with Symmetry Guidance (AAAI 2025 Oral Presentation)

-SymmCompletion is a symmtry-based method for point cloud completion.
+SymmCompletion is a symmetry-based method for point cloud completion.
 It efficiently estimates point-wise local symmetry transformation to generate geometry-align partial-missing pairs and initial point clouds.
 Then, it leverages the geometric features of partial-missing pairs as the explicit symmetric guidance to refine initial point clouds.
 Qualitative and quantitative evaluations on several benchmark datasets demonstrate that SymmCompletion outperforms state-of-the-art completion networks.

 <p align="center">
     <img src="assets/teaser.png"/>